AndreuARP/inventario/replit.md

 This is a Streamlit-based stock consultation system for Distribuciones Lucero that provides a web interface for managing and querying product inventory.
 The application features dual-access authentication, automatic SFTP updates, and corporate branding with persistent configuration management.

+**Recent Update (2025-08-06):** Application has been fully adapted for Railway deployment with optimized configuration files, error handling improvements, and a streamlined version (`app_railway.py`) specifically designed for cloud hosting environments.

 ## User Preferences

 Preferred communication style: Simple, everyday language.